thanhdo1991/d8-theming-guide/add-logic-with-themenametheme.md

 ## Use cases for THEMENAME.theme files

-### Preprocess functions: Alter, and add to, the variables available in a template file.
+* Preprocess functions: Alter, and add to, the variables available in a template file.
+* Theme hook suggestions: Add to, or alter, the list of candidate template file names used when locating the template to use for rendering a specified element.